 I shoot Nikon professionally as a photographer.
 A lot of prime lenses.
 I edit in Adobe Lightroom.
-I travel with a Panasonic micro 4/3 format camera for it’s size relative to quality balance.
-To inspire myself from time to time, I shoot with my Hasselblad medium format camera or my Pentacon Six camera and an old Polaroid Land camera.
+I travel with a Panasonic micro 4/3 format camera for its size relative to quality balance.
+To inspire me from time to time, I shoot with my Hasselblad medium format camera or my Pentacon Six camera and an old Polaroid Land camera.

 Is there one Photographer or Individual who inspired you to become a photographer?